 Food and Drink

 Many of the larger supermarkets are bigger than the UK equivalent.
 I don’t know if it’s just because they are different, but they seem to carry a larger variety of goods, it’s probably because they’re just novel to start with.
 We’ve not found France to me anymore expensive than the UK.
 Most food items are on a par with the UK.
-What we have found is that if you want to buy “UK food” like baked beans and tea bags, for example, you’ll pay more than double for Heinz and Yorkshire Tea (just to examples we noticed) We ran our of tea bags and drank coffee instead (oh the suffering!)
+What we have found is that if you want to buy “UK food” like baked beans and tea bags, for example, you’ll pay more than double for Heinz and Yorkshire Tea (just two examples we noticed) We ran out of tea bags and drank coffee instead (oh the suffering!)
 Milk and bread are pretty much the same taste so kids should be ok.
 Actually we prefer French bread and can’t really figure out why, but they do something different.

 Those partial to some wine are obviously in for a treat, not only is it a bit cheaper, there’s so much more choice.

-As the French, quite rightly, speak French, it’s handy to have at lease some..Over the past few years I’ve listened to Michel Thomas CD’s on and off to learn some French and we get by.
+As the French, quite rightly, speak French, it’s handy to have at least some words in your armoury..Over the past few years I’ve listened to Michel Thomas CD’s on and off to learn some French and we get by.
 We can order basic stuff.
 Most people will speak English, especially when you’re a paying customer, but on the odd occasion when no English is spoken it’s amazing what you can explain without having to say anything that the other person understands.
 Personally, I’m always slightly embarrassed that my French skills really aren’t what I’d like them to be.
 Anyway, we get by and it’s not really an issue sticking to tourist areas.
 Just please don’t start shouting in English, they’re not deaf, they’re just French…

 Calais & Brexit